higlass/higlass-register/README.md

 If you develop pluggable tracks for HiGlass please use this simple tool to _register_ your tracks.

 _Note, `higlass-register` is nothing more than an agreed way of exposing plugins to HiGlass.
-You could circumvent `higlass-register` but then you'll have to take of staying up to date with the registration process yourself._
+You could circumvent `higlass-register` but then you'll have to take of staying up to date with the plugin registration process yourself._

 ## Installation